 The Company invests primarily in high credit quality and short-term maturity debt securities with the intent to hold such securities until maturity at par value.
-The Company does not intend to sell the investments that are currently in an unrealized loss position, and it is unlikely that it will be required to sell the investments before recovery of their amortized cost basis, which may be maturity.
-The Company reviewed its available-for-sale debt securities and determined that there were no credit-related losses to be recognized as of March 31, 2021.
+The Company does not intend to sell the investments that are currently in an unrealized loss position, and it is unlikely that it will be required to sell the investments before recovery of their amortized cost basis, which may be at maturity.
+The Company reviewed its available-for-sale debt securities and determined that there were no credit-related losses to be recognized as of June 30, 2022.

-As of March 31, 2021, the Company's accumulated other comprehensive income on its condensed consolidated balance sheets consisted of net unrealized gains or losses on available-for-sale investments.
-For the three months ended March 31, 2021, the Company did not sell any marketable securities, and for the three months ended March 31, 2020, the Company sold marketable securities for total proceeds of \$14.9 million and recognized a minimal net realized gain from the sales based on the specific identification method.
+As of June 30, 2022, the Company's accumulated other comprehensive income (loss) on its condensed consolidated balance sheets consisted of net unrealized gains (losses) on available-for-sale investments.
+For the three and six months ended June 30, 2022 and 2021, the Company did not sell any marketable securities.

-6. Debt
+7. Debt